uni-medical/STU-Net/README.md

 If you have any question, feel free to contact ziyanhuang@sjtu.edu.cn.

 ## 🛡️ License
-This project is under the CC-BY-NC 4.0 license.
+This project is under the Apache License 2.0 license.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgement
 Our code is based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.